Second-hand shopping isn’t just about bargains, it’s also good for the planet

 Deja Vu Boutique’s highly selective process means the store stocks high quality clothing and accessories for great prices

-Editor’s Note: Sponsored content brought to you by Deja Vu Boutique
+Editor’s Note: This sponsored content is brought to you by Deja Vu Boutique

 Whether you want to find a good bargain or a unique piece, second-hand shopping is a great way to practice sustainability in your personal life.

 At Deja Vu Boutique — which won first place in the Best of the ‘Boat’s best thrift/consignment store category — there are anywhere from 200 to 900 garments and other items coming into the store every single day.
 More than 6,500 suppliers consign items at the store, says owner Molly Waters.

 That’s a lot of items for one store to handle, so how do they do it?
 We asked Waters about their customers, who she says come from all income levels and backgrounds, and their process for ensuring the items in the boutique are top notch.

 Deja Vu is more concerned with quality than quantity.
 The 13 staff members pick through each and every item by hand to select only the best quality items to sell.
 They end up accepting about 40 percent of the items brought into the store due to this selective process.